Integer Frames: Equal Norm, Tight, Integer Frames in Two and Three Dimensions

 \begin{proof} The proof follows from Proposition \ref{oddsqrs}. \end{proof}

 Now we can show that ENTIFs with an odd number of elements do not exist in $\mathcal{H}_2$.

-\begin{theorem} An ENTIF with an odd number of elements does not exist in $\mathcal{H}_2$. \end{theorem}
+\begin{thm} An ENTIF with an odd number of elements does not exist in $\mathcal{H}_2$. \end{thm}

 \begin{proof} Suppose by way of contradiction that there exists an ENTIF, $A$, in $\mathcal{H}_2$ with $2N+1$ elements, for some $N \in \mathbb{N}$.
 Note that if $A$ consisted of all even elements, then we could factor out the largest common factor of $2^k$ from each element of $A$, for some $k \in \mathbb{N}$, and we will be left with $2^k \hat{A}$, where $\hat{A}$ has at least one odd element.
 So without loss of generality, we may assume that $A$ has at least one odd element.
-Furthermore, observe that if both rows contain all odd elements, then the inner product of the rows cannot be zero, which contradicts Theorem \ref{matrix}.
-Hence, $A$ must also have at least one even element.
+Furthermore, observe that if both rows contain all odd elements, then the inner product of the rows cannot be zero, which contradicts our assumption that the rows of any integer frame must be orthogonal.
+Hence, $A$ must have at least one even element and at least one odd element.

 Therefore, since the square sums of the columns must be equal then Corollary \ref{parity} implies that each column has parity $[1,1]$.
-Hence the total number of odds in $A$ is $2N+1$.
-However, since the square sums of the rows must also be equal, then Corollary \ref{parity} also implies that if $s_1$ is the number of odds in the first row, then $s_1 + 4k$ is the number of odds in the second row for some integer $k$.
-Thus, the total number of odds in $A$ is $2(s_1 + 2k) $, which is even so a contradiction is met and such an $A$ cannot exist. \end{proof}
+Hence the total number of odd elements in $A$ is $2N+1$, an odd number.
+However, since the square sums of the rows must also be equal, then Corollary \ref{parity} also implies that if $s_1$ is the number of odd elements in the first row, then $s_1 - 4k$ is the number of odd elements in the second row for some integer $k$.
+Thus, the total number of odd elements in $A$ is $2(s_1 - 2k) $, which is an even number, hence a contradiction is met and such an $A$ cannot exist. \end{proof}

-The three dimensional case is not as straightforward as the two dimensional case and only partial results are obtained.
+So far, we have fully classified ENTIFs in $\mathcal{H}_2$ and we would similarly like to be able to fully classify ENTIFs in $\mathcal{H}_3$.
+However, the three dimensional case has further complications and hence only a partial classification is obtained.
 First, it is shown that ENTIFs having a number of vectors that is a multiple of three or a multiple of four exist in three dimensions.

-\begin{theorem} For any positive integer $N$, there exists an ENTIF in $\mathcal{H}_3$ with $3N$ elements and there exists an ENTIF in $\mathcal{H}_3$ with $4N$ elements. \end{theorem}
+\begin{thm} For any positive integer $N$, there exists an ENTIF in $\mathcal{H}_3$ with $3N$ elements and there exists an ENTIF in $\mathcal{H}_3$ with $4N$ elements. \end{thm}